-Our Geriatric (Old-Age) Psychiatry department at Al Soor Specialist Clinic, Sharjah, UAE, offers comprehensive evaluation, diagnosis, and treatment for various mental health conditions in the elderly.
+Our Geriatric Psychiatry department at Al Soor Specialist Clinic provides comprehensive evaluation, diagnosis, and treatment for mental health conditions in adults aged 65 and above.

 The global population is aging rapidly due to increased life expectancy and declining birth rates.
 According to the World Health Organization (WHO), the number of people aged 60 years and older is expected to double by 2050.